What is throughput?

 Throughput is a measure of how many units of information a system can process in a given amount of time.
 It is applied broadly to systems ranging from various aspects of computer and network systems to organizations.

 Types of throughput

 An early throughput measure was the number of batch jobs completed in a day.
-More recent measures assume either a more complicated mixture of work or focus on some particular aspect of computer operation.
-Units like "trillion floating-point operations per second (TeraFLOPs or TFLOPS)" provide a metric for comparing the cost of raw computing over time or by manufacturer.
+More recent measures assume either a more complicated mixture of work or focus on a particular aspect of computer operation.
+Units like trillion floating-point operations per second (teraflops) provide a metric to compare the cost of raw computing over time or by manufacturer.

-Throughput also applies to the people and organizations using these systems: Independent of the TPS rating of its help desk software, for example, a help desk has its own throughput rate that includes the time staff spend on developing responses to requests.
+Throughput also applies to the people and organizations using these systems.
+Independent of the TPS rating of its help desk software, for example, a help desk has its own throughput rate that includes the time staff spend on developing responses to requests.

 Throughput, bandwidth and latency

 Several related terms -- throughput, bandwidth and latency -- are sometimes mistakenly interchanged.
-In a nutshell, network bandwidth refers to the capacity of the network for data to be moved at one time; throughput expresses the amount of data; and latency refers to the speed at which data is transmitted.
+Network bandwidth refers to the capacity of the network for data to be moved at one time.
+Throughput expresses the amount of data.
+Latency refers to the speed at which data is transmitted.

-Throughput vs network bandwidth
+Throughput vs. network bandwidth

 Bandwidth is the capacity of a wired or wireless network communications link to transmit the maximum amount of data from one point to another over a computer network or internet connection in a given amount of time -- usually one second.
 Synonymous with capacity, bandwidth describes the data transfer rate.
 Bandwidth is not a measure of network speed -- a common misconception.